Sabique-Islam/Inscribe/content/posts/hashcode13.md

 The day finally came — time to go all *“[elves mode](https://www.goodreads.com/quotes/3202966-and-he-could-sleep-if-sleep-it-could-be-called)”*.

-All of us are from **PES EC**, but the hackathon was happening at **PES RR** — which meant a little metro adventure.
+All of us were coming from one campus, while the hackathon was hosted at another campus across the city — which meant a little metro adventure.
 We hopped on the **Yellow Line**, switched to the **Green Line**, got off at **Banashankari**, and then took a cab to campus.

 We ended up reaching almost an hour late (classic us 😭) — although it didn't matter.
-People were still being checked in at the entrance of MRD, half the teams as clueless as we were.
+People were still being checked in at the venue entrance.
-Somehow.... that was comforting.
+Somehow.... that was comforting (everyone was late, phew).

 ---